Eltham Palace: 1930–present

-In 1933, Stephen Courtauld and his wife Virginia "Ginie" Courtauld (née Peirano) acquired a 99-year lease on the palace site and commissioned Seely & Paget to restore the hall and create a modern home attached to it.
+In 1933, Stephen Courtauld and his wife Virginia "Ginie" Courtauld acquired a 99-year lease on the palace site and commissioned Seely & Paget to restore the hall and create a modern home attached to it.
 Seely and Paget added a minstrel's gallery and a timber screen to the hall, while creating a design for the main house inspired by Christopher Wren's work at Hampton Court Palace and Trinity College, Cambridge.

 The home was decorated internally in the Art Deco style.
 The entrance hall was created by Swedish designer Rolf Engströmer; light floods in from a glazed dome, highlighting blackbean veneer and figurative marquetry.
 Other rooms in the house, including the dining room, drawing room and Virginia Courtauld's circular bedroom and adjoining bathroom, were the work of the Italian designer Piero Malacrida de Saint-August, while Seely and Paget designed many of the bedrooms.
 Keen gardeners, the Courtaulds also substantially modified and improved the grounds and gardens.